|Road:||M1 between J25 and J26|

 Trivia and History

 When it opened, operators Mecca Leisure insisted that visitors thought of it not as a service area but as a "village".
 The site was heavily themed, particularly around Robin Hood.
 This was all removed when Granada took over.
+Much of the specialised stock had caused Mecca Leisure trouble as they were not approved for sale on motorways at the time.

 It provided the usual choice of restaurants in a small, two-storey building.
 Under Granada the upper level became office space, and a new southbound dining area was added to the lower level.
 That was then extended to provide one of the first mini-shopping malls, and a later a whole new lower level for dining on the northbound side.